swcarpentry/hpc-novice/_episodes/35-filesystem.md

 - "How do I store a file on node so that another node can see it?"
 - "How do I store a file on node so that another node cannot see it?"
 - "Do I really need scp for all of the above?"
+- "Are all shared file systems the same?"
 objectives:
 - "Submit a job that fills a file with arbitrary but known data and store it in the shared file system."
 - "Submit a job that fills a file with arbitrary but known data and store it in the local file system of the execution host."